sarahlc888/whichtok/README.md

 ```
 ### Contributions

-In the ``todo.md``, you'll find the tasks and features I'm currently working on.
+In the ``todo.md``, you'll find the tasks and features which I'm currently working on.

 ### License

+This is license information.